Cherry in the glass puzzle needs lateral thinking to solve

 Sideways placement would need too many stick moves, so the only feasible choice is upside down direction.

-Answer 2: The wine glass can very well be upside down with previously right side acting as the new stem and the previous stem acting as the right down-pointing side.
-Slide the base stick a half-stick length right and the previously left side will take up the role of left down-pointing side of the new upside wine glass formation.
+Answer 2: The wine glass can very well be upside down with the previously right side acting as the new stem and the previous stem acting as the right down-pointing side.
+Slide the base stick a half-stick length right and the previously left side will take up the role of the left down-pointing side of the new upside wine glass formation.
 The cherry will be outside.

-The solution figure is shown below.
+The solution figure is shown.